How to Remove Write Protection from a USB

 If you’re using a USB with your Chromebook and suspect it’s write-protected, formatting the drive is your only option.
 Follow the steps below to reformat your locked USB drive/stick on your Chromebook.

 - Go to Apps and click Files.
 Alternatively, press Alt+Shift+M on the keyboard.

 - Right-click on the drive and choose Format Device.

-- Confirm the action by clicking OK in the pop-up prompt and wait for the process to finish.
+- Confirm the action by clicking OK in the pop-up prompt, then wait for the process to finish.

-Unfortunately, this is the only reliablemethod to remove write protection from a USB on Chromebook.
-As previouslystated, formatting the drive will erase all data on it, so make sure to back itup beforehand.
+Unfortunately, this is the only reliable method to remove write protection from a USB on a Chromebook.
+As previously stated, formatting the drive will erase all data, so back it up beforehand.

 Removing Write Protection From a USB on Linux

 If you are a Linux user, this process unlocks the write protection on your USB drive or stick.

 - First, launch the Applications Menu (), then look for and click on Terminal or type “term” in the search bar at the top to find it and launch it.
 On some Linux distros, Shift + Ctrl + T or Ctrl + Alt + T launch the terminal as well.

 - Next, type lsblk and press enter to get a list of all attached devices.